 Perfect for winter as it starts at 6.30 pm and you can explore part of the city and get valuable information on where to eat and what to order for the rest of your stay in Barcelona.

 You discover little historic shops and sample some of the staple tapas of Barcelona.
 The tour lasts 3 hours and runs almost every day of the week but check for times and prices here.

 Watch a Soccer Game of FC Barcelona at Camp Nou

 The metro ride towards the stadium was thrilling.
 The crowd walking towards the stadium felt like one big family.
-Watching the stadium fill up as the night falls and the match begins was a great experience that I will never forget.
+Watching the stadium fill up as the night fell and the match began was a great experience that I will never forget.
 And I don’t even like soccer.
-Check for the

 Discover things to see at night in Barcelona

 And there you have it.
 The above-mentioned things to do in Barcelona at night are perfect for December, January,

 I recommend them, based on my own experiences.
 Together with my mom, we tried a lot of things and had some great fun at night in Barcelona that didn’t involve heavy drinking or wild parties.

 If you’re anything like me, you might appreciate the more cultural low-key experience at night in Barcelona.

 The Pedrera Origins, the Flamenco Gran Gala, a food tour of the Gothic Quarter and the beautiful light and water show at the fountain got you covered, even in winter times in Barcelona.